Frederik Tingager: Eintracht Braunschweig

 In January 2018, Tingager moved to Eintracht Braunschweig in Germany.
 He made 14 appearances and one goal in his first season.
 The club suffered relegation at the end of the season from the 2.
 Bundesliga.
 On 29 December 2018, his contract, which ran until June 2020, was terminated at the end of the year; the team had been in the relegation zone of the 3.
 Liga since the third matchday.

 AGF

 In January 2019, days after agreeing the termination of his contract with Eintracht Braunschweig, Tingager returned to Denmark signing with AGF.
 He made his debut as a starter on 8 February in AGF's 2–0 league win over Esbjerg fB.

 On 27 August 2020, Tingager scored his first goal for AGF, opening the score in a 5–2 victory against Finnish club FC Honka in the UEFA Europa League qualifiers.

 Tingager continued as a regular starter in the subsequent seasons, initially under the leadership of head coach David Nielsen, and, since 2022, under Uwe Rösler.
 He helped AGF to third-place finishes in 2020 and 2023.

+In 2026 he won the Danish Championship with the club, the first in 40 years.
+During the season he had however transitioned to be primarily a back-up.